learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

     correct: false
   - answer: "d.\tInternal; External"
     correct: true
-- !Structured
-  question: "11.\tTypically in psychological research, details about the sample of the study are presented, including the percentage of participants in each gender category, and the mean and standard deviation of their ages.
+- question: "11.\tTypically in psychological research, details about the sample of the study are presented, including the percentage of participants in each gender category, and the mean and standard deviation of their ages.
 What type of statistics are used for this? "
   answers:
   - answer: "a.\tInferential statistics"
     correct: false